gutris1/sd-hub/README.md

 You can also upload files or entire folders to the <code>Hugging Face</code> model repository (with a WRITE token, of course), making sharing and access easier.<br>
 The extension also has functionality to archive and extract files in formats like <code>tar.lz4</code>, <code>tar.gz</code>, and <code>zip</code>.<br>
 <br>
-Downloading files to outside of Models or Embeddings folder is blocked.<br>
+Downloading files outside of Models or Embeddings folder is blocked.<br>
 Add <code>--enable-insecure-extension-access</code> command line argument to proceed at your own risk.<br>
 <br>
 Support both Windows and Unix.